 The boring perception

-I’d rather be doing something interesting and entertaining rather than just sitting still.
+– I’d rather be doing something interesting and entertaining rather than just sitting still.

-For some it feels like a cult or simply a fad.
+For some it feels like a cult or simply a fad

-I attended a full day mindfulness conference yesterday which cost me a few hundred pounds for the privilege yet it was so boring I left after the first two hours.
+It cost me a few hundred pounds for the privilege, yet it was so boring I left after the first two hours.

 The first speaker to be introduced then presented PowerPoint slides of the human brain together with complex charts and graphs.
-She presented them each to us in the most tedious and monotone way that was barely audible even with a microphone.
+She presented them each to us in the most tedious and monotone.
+Her voice was barely audible even with a microphone.